-In Aim for the Ace!, the main character Hiromi Oka suffers a massive one that lasts for a few days when her coach/love interest Jin Munakata dies from his illness.
-At that time, she and her team were in America for a tournament when that happened but her teammates (including Todou) didn't tell her that he kicked it because they didn't want her to lose.
-It was only when Hiromi and the team returned to Japan shortly after the tournament that she learned about the whole thing and she read his diary which contains the entry the day he died.
-She plunges into a near-catatonic state and almost crosses the Despair Event Horizon.
-She gets better later in the story.
+In Aim for the Ace!, Hiromi Oka suffers a massive one that lasts for a few days when her coach and love interest Jin Munakata dies from his illness.
+At that time, she and her team were in America for a tournament when that happened but her teammates didn't tell her that Munakata kicked it because they didn't want her to lose.
+It was only when Hiromi and the team returned to Japan shortly after the tournament that she learned about the whole thing and she read his diary which contains the entry on the day he died.
+She plunges into a near-catatonic state and almost crosses the Despair Event Horizon, and it takes her a while in-story to get better.

-Takayuki Todou himself also has one after he learns that Munakata dies while he was away in the USA.
+Takayuki Todou himself also has one after Munakata's aforementioned death while he was away in the USA.
 He later loses his match in the tournament because of the shock.

 Usagi hits this pretty hard in the first season of Sailor Moon.
 The first time is when she's slammed with a rapid fire set of information - that annoying Mamoru's her love interest Tuxedo Kamen, she's the long-lost Moon Princess Princess Serenity, they got the Silver Crystal and... oh, yeah, the Dark Kingdom has Mamoru, who, last she saw, was dying.
 She starts crying that she doesn't want to do this anymore and just be a normal girl, even willing to just go ahead and fork over the Crystal before a desperate Rei has to slap some sense into her.
 She does it again in the finale as the girls drop like flies, ultimately leading to her wishing that she could be a normal girl after finishing off Beryl.